UCD.js Docs

 • CLI and Apps: @ucdjs/cli, apps/web, apps/docs

-• Schemas and generation: @ucdjs/schemas, @ucdjs/schema-gen
+• Schemas and generation: @ucdjs/schemas, @ucdjs/codegen

 High-Level Flow

-UCD source files can be accessed either through the storage layer (fs-bridge + ucd-store) or directly through the API.
+UCD source files can be accessed either through the storage layer (fs-backend + ucd-store) or directly through the API.
 The API does not depend on the storage layer; it can serve files and metadata by calling upstream sources.
-Pipelines run internally to extract data and produce artifacts/data packages.
+Pipelines run internally to extract data and produce outputs/data packages.
 Consumers typically use the API (and data packages when available).
 The CLI can explore local files, call the API directly, and orchestrate local workflows.

 UCD source files